CISY: Computer Information Sys (CISY)

 CISY 488.
 Infor Tech Security & Forensic.
 (3 Credits)

-CISY 488 Information Technology Security and Forensics - 3 semester hours This course will introduce students to how forensic science, management information systems, and information security all blend into digital forensics.
-The students will learn the fundamentals of the forensic process, evidence handling, and quality assurance as they apply to digital forensics.
-Prerequisite(s): CISY 368 or permission of the Instructor.
+This course will introduce students to how forensic science, computer information systems, and information security blend into digital forensics.
+The students will learn the fundamentals of the forensic process; rules, laws, policies, and procedures that affect digital forensics; evidence handling, acquisition and analysis, and quality assurance as they apply to digital forensics.
+The lab is cloud-based, device-enabled, and integrated with the school Learning Management System (LMS).
+The course and labs cover technical and investigative skills; modern devices, networks, and the internet addresses online lab digital forensics tools, investigations, documentation, admissibility, and more.

 CISY 491.
 Special Topics in IT.
 (1 Credit)